TurboTax HelpTurboTax HelpIntuit

 When finished, reopen your return and proceed to the Enter Your Partner or Spouse's Community Income screen so you can enter the information from your partner's You Reported column into your own return's Your Partner/Spouse Reported column.

 When you get to File, follow the instructions to file each federal tax return.
 IRS rules may prohibit community property returns from being e-filed in certain cases.
-That's OK – just follow the instructions to file a paper return and be sure to include a copy of the community property worksheet.
+If that's the case, follow the instructions to file a paper return and be sure to include a copy of the community property worksheet.

-If you wish to file one or more state returns, proceed to Part IV.
+If you wish to file one or more state returns, proceed to part 4.

 Since you’re in a registered domestic partnership in California, the law requires you to prepare at least three federal returns if you want to file jointly in California.
-That means creating three accounts in the Online editions and paying for TurboTax three times.
-But if you use the Download edition, you pay just once with one account to prepare multiple returns.
-These instructions are for the Download edition.
+It's best to use TurboTax Desktop instead of TurboTax Online to prepare multiple returns.
+These instructions are for TurboTax Desktop.

-If the two of you are filing separate California returns, the process is straightforward:
+If the two of you are filing separate California returns, follow these steps:

-3. On the Were You Married? screen, select Married
+2. On the Were You Married? screen, select Married.

-4. Select No to Do you want to file this return together with your spouse? and Continue
+3. Select No to Do you want to file this return together with your spouse? and Continue.

-5. Enter your partner's information on the Spouse's Info screen
+4. Enter your partner's information on the Spouse's Info screen.

-7. Move on to the State Taxes section and follow the instructions to prepare and file your separate California returns
+5. Move on to the State Taxes section and follow the instructions to prepare and file your separate California returns.

-On the other hand, if you want to file your state return jointly, you have some extra work to do.
-You'll need to create a mock federal joint return which won't be filed with the IRS.
+If you want to file your state return jointly, you'll need to create a mock federal joint return.
+It won't be filed with the IRS.
 Its only purpose is to transfer your combined info to your California return.

 Was this helpful?